Python Execution#

 security_level = code_request.get("security_level", "medium")

-# Decision logic for environment selection
+# Example decision logic for environment selection

 if security_level == "high" or requires_isolation: